Downhill Racer 1969

 User Score

-David Chappellet (American downhill skier) arrives in Wengen, Switzerland to join the U.S. ski team, alongside newcomer D. K. Bryan, summoned by coach Eugene Claire to replace injured top skier Tommy Herb.
-Hailing from Idaho Springs, Colorado, Chappellet is a solitary figure fixated on becoming a skiing champion, showing little interest in being a team player.
-Following his refusal to race at the Lauberhorn due to an unfavorable starting position, he makes his European debut at the Arlberg-Kandahar in Austria, where he finishes an impressive fourth place.
-However, his season takes a turn for the worse when he crashes during the final race of the season at the Hahnenkamm-Rennen in Kitzbühel, Austria.
+American downhill skier David Chappellet arrives in Wengen, Switzerland, aiming to join the U.S. ski team alongside newcomer D. K. Bryan.
+Both athletes are recruited by team coach Eugene Claire to fill in for Tommy Herb, a top skier who suffered an injury during an FIS competition.
+Hailing from the tranquil town of Idaho Springs, Colorado, Chappellet is driven and fixated on his dream of becoming a skiing champion, displaying a dismissive attitude toward teamwork.
+His defiance surfaces when he declines to race at the Lauberhorn due to an unfavorable starting position, opting instead to make his debut at the Arlberg-Kandahar in Austria, where he achieves a remarkable fourth-place finish.
+However, his season ends with a crash at the challenging Hahnenkamm-Rennen in Kitzbühel, Austria.